Simulating Spring–Mass System

 Introduction

 The purpose of this example is to demonstrate a basic CDP Simulator project in CDP Studio, the independent automation software for open PC-based real-time distributed control systems.
+The purpose is also to show how to implement the simulator in different ways through code, low-code and no-code and how performance is influenced by the different implementations.

 The project shows how easy it is to create a custom mathematical model for simulation using a mass hanging from a spring as an example.